yasserg/jforests/README.md

 <value> .=. <float>
 ```

-For this tutorial, we will use the sample data set which is available [http://jforests.googlecode.com/svn/trunk/jforests/src/main/resources/sample-ranking-data.zip here].
+For this tutorial, we will use the sample data set which is available <a href="https://github.com/yasserg/jforests/blob/master/jforests/src/main/resources/sample-ranking-data.zip">here</a>.

 ##Converting Data Sets to Binary Format
 In order to speed up the computations, jforests converts its input data sets to binary format.
 We are assuming that you have unzipped the above sample data set in a folder and are currently on that folder.
-You should have also [http://code.google.com/p/jforests/downloads/list downloaded] the latest jforests jar file and renamed it to 'jforests.jar' and put it in the same folder.
+You should have also <a href="https://github.com/yasserg/jforests/releases">downloaded</a> the latest jforests jar file and renamed it to 'jforests.jar' and put it in the same folder.

 The following command can be used for converting data sets to binary format:

-`java -jar jforests.jar --cmd=generate-bin --ranking --folder . --file train.txt --file valid.txt --file test.txt`
+	java -jar jforests.jar --cmd=generate-bin --ranking --folder . --file train.txt --file valid.txt --file test.txt

 As this command shows, we are converting 'train.txt', 'valid.txt', and 'test.txt' to binary format.
 As a result 'train.bin', 'valid.bin', and 'test.bin' are generated.